 6. Focus on Warm Comfort Foods

 With cooler weather in the air, people naturally turn to comfort foods for warmth.
 A wedding reception dinner should focus on hearty foods rather than light nibbles.
-A variety of vegetarian and non-vegetarian dishes will appeal and nourish guests of all ages.
-Think main courses like butternut squash ravioli, roast dinner, puff pastry-wrapped pork, chicken potpie, or stuffed mushrooms or bell peppers.
+Various vegetarian and non-vegetarian dishes will appeal to and nourish guests of all ages.
+Think of main courses like butternut squash ravioli, roast dinner, puff pastry-wrapped pork, chicken potpie, or stuffed mushrooms or bell peppers.

 7. Hire a Season-Experienced Photographer